Why the hell is everybody going vegan?

 Cows have the same gestation period as us too, meaning after 9 months a cow will deliver a calf with whom she has a deep bond.
 Tragically, the calf is immediately taken away from her.
 No time together, just grief.
 They never nurse their young, or ever see them again.
 Mother cows spend days searching and calling for their calves, only to be forcibly impregnated again, and for the cycle to start over.
 All for the sake of milk.
 Learning of this practice made it easy for me to finally reject the dairy industry too.

+Talk about a total 180.
 I began to understand some of the intense, overwhelming emotion displayed by protesting vegans.
-I just wanted to shake the world and say, “What are we doing????”
+In fact, I just wanted to shake the world and say, “What are we doing????”

 Top 3 Things That Made Me Consider The Vegan Lifestyle